Table of contents

 The design system to the rescue

 I cannot emphasise how obsessed I am with working with components.
 After all I am a Bounding Boxer.
 I am also very proud of the design system I have built at Kiron.
-It just makes work so efficient.
-I have organised the component/pattern library of the design system into Atoms, Components, Cards, Compositions, and Pages.
+It made work so efficient.
+I organised the component/pattern library of the design system into Atoms, Components, Cards, Compositions, and Pages.

 For this use case, I had to create a new page to show the <Wishlist>, so I grabbed the top & bottom navigation, text components, profile dropdown, and program cards to compose it together.
 Note that the page is called My lists, since we are expanding with the custom lists functionality later.